 Between 900-1200, another group entered the area, eventually dominating central and western El Salvador.
-Originating in the highlands of central Mexico, the Pipil were related to the Nahua group, which later gave rise to Mexico's famed Aztec Empire (see p.
-1-2 of Language and Communication).
-Displacing or absorbing local Maya communities, the Pipil established 2 kingdoms in El Salvador, Izalco in the West and the larger Cuscatlán in the center.
-The label Cuscatlán, meaning "land of the jewel," is still a popular nickname for El Salvador today.
-By the beginning of the 16th century, the Pipil inhabited about 2/3 of El Salvador, and the population of the region as a whole is believed to have reached as high as 1 million.
+Originating in the highlands of central Mexico, the Pipil were related to the Nahua group, which later gave rise to Mexico's famed Aztec Empire (see Language and Communication).
+Displacing or absorbing local Maya communities, the Pipil established 2 kingdoms in El Salvador.
+Izalco in the West and the larger Cuscatlán in the center.
+The label Cuscatlán, meaning "land of the iewel," is still a popular nickname for El Salvador today.
+By the beginning of the 16th century, the Pipil about inhabited 2/3 Salvador, and the population of the region as a whole is believed to have reached as high as 1 million.